jmeile/ApacheHostTrap/README.md

 Additionally, I also include this file:
 * block_bots.conf: blocks some potentially bad bots, ie: downloaders, mail addresses collector programs, from accessing your website.
 This isn't an automatic approach.
 You will have to manually add the bot in this file.
+Note that this file also uses Apache 2.4 syntax.
+To make it compatible with Apache 2.2 you will have to read the comments inside the file.

 You will find more information about using it inside the file: evil_host_trap_init.conf